 The 2014 Helena Dakota Cabernet Sauvignon is a completely fascinating wine from Pierre Seillan.
-The fruits was sourced from the 12.4-acre Helena Dakota vineyard which runs southeast to northwest and possesses slopes of up to 15 degrees.
-The vineyard benefits from the westerly winds pass over a large, cold pond and blow uphill, parallel to the rows of vines, slowing down the ripening of the grapes.
-The result is a gorgeous wine which displays a dark, opaque color and begins with profound aromatics of ripe blackberries and black currants laced with roasted coffee, spices, loam, well-integrated lightly scorched oak all bursting from the glass.
-On the palate this is full-bodied with a gorgeous opulent texture which displays remarkable concentration and depth.
-Everything is kept well balanced from start to finish and the acidity and tannin provide the right amount of structure and lift to guide this through the long, supple finish.
-This is a flat-out delicious Cabernet, and although just about impossible to resist today, the future for this fantastic Cabernet looks even more promising.
+The Cabernet fruit was sourced from the 12.4-acre Helena Dakota vineyard, which runs southeast to northwest and possesses slopes of up to 15 degrees.
+The vineyard benefits from the westerly winds, which pass over a large, cold pond and blow uphill in a direction parallel to the rows of vines, and slow down the ripening of the grapes.
+The result is a gorgeous wine which displays a dark, opaque color and begins with profound aromatics of ripe blackberries and black currants laced with roasted coffee, spices, loam and well-integrated lightly scorched oak all bursting from the glass.
+On the palate this is full-bodied with a gorgeous opulent texture as well as remarkable concentration and depth.
+Everything is kept well balanced from start to finish and the beautiful touch of underlying acidity provides jest enough lift to guide this through the long, supple finish.
+Overall, this is a flat-out delicious Cabernet, and while it is just about impossible to resist today, the future for this fantastic Cabernet looks even more promising.